 6. Neem Oil

-Organic gardeners use neem oil to get rid of all sorts of bad insects in all stages—from larvae to adults and everything in between.
+Organic gardeners use neem oil to kill bad insects at all stages, from larvae to adults.

 To use neem oil to keep away caterpillars, combine 1 teaspoon of mild liquid soap, 2 teaspoons of neem oil, and 1 quart of water.
 Shake well and spray plants and visible pests.